Last updated: 10 July 2020

 COVID-19 presents the screen sectors with an unprecedented challenge.
 The wide ranging and damaging impacts of the virus are being felt across the entire industry and at every possible level.

 As the lead organisation for film and the moving image, the BFI is working to support our colleagues during this fast moving and rapidly evolving situation.
-We are in daily communication with Government and working with a wide range of industry stakeholders through the BFI’s Screen Sector Taskforce, ensuring everybody understands the ramifications of the most critical issues, and has a part in shaping measures to address them.
+We are in daily communication with Government and working with a wide range of industry stakeholders through the BFI’s Screen Sector Taskforce to develop mitigations tailored to the sector’s needs.

-This Q&A sets out information and guidance we have so far on COVID-19 and its impact on the sector at large – including for freelancers, screen businesses, cinemas and exhibitors and productions.
+This Q&A sets out information and guidance on COVID-19 and its impact on the sector at large – including for freelancers, screen businesses, cinemas and exhibitors and productions.
 It signposts resources and support made available by Government and other stakeholders and covers the following topics:

 - General advice and guidance